-- (a) For data points in service prior to 1 January 2024: - by 31 January 2024, the relevant DCP must advise AEMO of the current accuracy of those data points; and - (ii) if AEMO identifies that the inaccuracy of a particular data point is causing or materially contributing to operational issues impacting the reliability of the state estimator application, AEMO may request the relevant DCP to meet the accuracy requirement in paragraph (a), and the DCP must comply with that request by the date that is six months after the date of the request or any later date for compliance determined under the process described in paragraph (c). - (b) If AEMO makes a request under paragraph (b)(ii), the following process applies: - (i) The relevant DCP and AEMO must use reasonable endeavours to agree an implementation plan within one month of the request date or such longer period as AEMO reasonably allows, and for this purpose the relevant DCP must promptly provide AEMO with the information it reasonably requests about the nature and cost of meeting the relevant accuracy requirement, the timeframes in which this can be completed, resourcing requirements and limitations, and any dependencies on third parties or (where the cost is material) regulatory approval. - (ii) The implementation plan must describe the work to be undertaken and a schedule for completing it, including any interim milestones and the date for compliance, having regard to: - the likely implications of not meeting the increased requirement for AEMO's market and power system security functions; - (B) the work required to address the issue by all relevant parties (including other DCPs or Registered Participants if applicable); and - (C) the relevant DCP's reasonable cost and resourcing constraints. - (iii) The relevant DCP is expected to work diligently to achieve the transition plan, including interim milestones, and must report on progress: - (A) on completion of any interim milestone; and - (B) if it appears to the DCP that the date for compliance is unlikely to be met.
+- (a) For data points in service prior to 1 January 2024: - (i) by 31 January 2024, the relevant DCP must advise AEMO of the current accuracy of those data points10; and - (ii) if AEMO identifies that the inaccuracy of a particular data point is causing or materially contributing to operational issues impacting the reliability of the state estimator application, AEMO may request the relevant DCP to meet the accuracy requirement in paragraph (a), and the DCP must comply with that request by the date that is six months after the date of the request or any later date for compliance determined under the process described in paragraph (c). - (b) If AEMO makes a request under paragraph (b)(ii), the following process applies: - implementation plan within one month of the request date or such longer period as AEMO reasonably allows, and for this purpose the relevant DCP must promptly provide AEMO with the information it reasonably requests about the nature and cost of meeting the relevant accuracy requirement, the timeframes in which this can be completed, resourcing requirements and limitations, and any dependencies on third parties or (where the cost is material) regulatory approval. - (ii) The implementation plan must describe the work to be undertaken and a schedule for completing it, including any interim milestones and the date for compliance, having regard to: - (A) the likely implications of not meeting the increased requirement for AEMO's market and power system security functions;

-&lt;sup>9 Excludes High Resolution Data from PMUs and HSMs unless specifically applied under section 7
+9 Excludes High Resolution Data from PMUs and HSMs unless specifically applied under section 7

-&lt;sup>10 If AEMO has specified a format for the provision of this advice, the DCP should provide its advice in that format.
+10 If AEMO has specified a format for the provision of this advice, the DCP should provide its advice in that format.